arialdomartini/primitive-obsession/README.md

 var connectionString = new ConnectionString{ Value = "User ID=root;Host=localhost;Port=5432" };
 ```
 #### Assigning the instance a value with implicit conversion
-The most convenient way to assign a value is to use an implicit conversion, which make it possible to use the non-primitive property as it was a primitive:
+The most convenient way to assign a value is to use an implicit conversion, which makes it possible to use the non-primitive property as it was a primitive:

 ```csharp
 public class Foo